-- T 5.14 Appropriate lighting, whether natural or artificial, must be available when loading and unloading cattle and to enable cattle to be thoroughly inspected at any time. - T 5.15 There must be no sharp edges or protrusions on any vehicle, internally or externally, that are likely to cause injury or distress to an animal. - T 5.16 NEW Air quality and air flow must be maintained on vehicles in a way that does not negatively affect the welfare of the animals. - T 5.17 Cows in the last third of their gestation period (i.e. >27 weeks pregnant) must not be sent for slaughter.
-The only exception is for emergency/casualty slaughter or disease control purposes. - T 5.18 All hauliers must have a written Standard Operating and Emergency Procedure to implement during transportation (see Appendix 2).
+- T 5.14 Appropriate lighting, whether natural or artificial, must be available when loading and unloading cattle and to enable cattle to be thoroughly inspected at any time. - T 5.15 There must be no sharp edges or protrusions on any vehicle, internally or externally, that are likely to cause injury or distress to an animal. - T 5.16 Air quality and air flow must be maintained on vehicles in a way that does not negatively affect the welfare of the animals. - T 5.17 REVISED Any cow in the last third of her gestation period (i.e. 27 weeks pregnant and more) must not be transported off the farm, except as a last resort when being sent to slaughter for disease control purposes.